OfficialPhilcomm/staticz/readme.md

 # Statics
-Ruby tool allowing you to write a small website project in `haml`, `sass` and `scss`, and compile everything into static files before uploading them to a static server.
+Ruby tool allowing you to write a small website project in `haml`, `sass`, `scss` and `js`, and compile everything into static files before uploading them to a static server.
 This project takes a lot of inspiration from Ruby on Rails.

 ## Requirements
 [Ruby 3.1.0 or newer](https://www.ruby-lang.org/) (not tested on older versions)